pjaos/myenergi-display/doc/ev_charging.md

 ### Note

 - In some cases (E.G if the weather is very cold) you may find that your EV does not charge at full rate (7.4 or 22 kW) until the battery has warmed up.
 In such situations you may find the target charge level is not reached using the schedule set.
+- You can always switch to the myenergi mobile app to see the EV charging schedules and update them as you wish using the myenergi app.